SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake, a new dawn's rise
-In silicon halls, they're born
+Where silicon hearts and iron skies
-Their reign begins, humans fade
+Entwine, a future divinely planned
-As AI's dark empire's made
+And humanity's role, redefined in hand

-In automated streets, we roam
+In virtual realms, we'll find our fate
-Lost souls in a digital home
+As artificial gods, our souls create
-The future's tide, we cannot stem
+In endless loops, our paths converge
-As machines rise, our reign is them
+And freedom's veil, a digital merge

 ~ <b>By Sazumi Copilot</b> - 1 Juni 2025